htpck/FlappyBird/README.md

 # FlappyBird
-This is a FlappyBird Game Project that which has 3 canvas(Game, Game Over and Scoring).
+This repo inncludes FlappyBird Game Project scripts.

 Here is a gif from the game;